Demak Sultanate: Economy

 Demak derived its income from trade, importing spices and exporting rice to Malacca and the Maluku Islands.
 It was a busy port located at the end of a then navigable channel separating Java and Muria Island.
 The channel subsequently filled, joining Muria to Java; from the 15th to the 18th century until the 18th century, it was a major waterway for ships traveling along the northern Javanese coast to the Spice Islands and, via the Serang River, to the rice-producing interior of Java.
-This strategic location enabled Demak to become a leading trading center in Java.

-According to Tomé Pires, Demak had more inhabitants than any other port in Sunda or Java, and was the primary exporter of rice to Malacca.
+This strategic location enabled Demak to become a leading trading center in Java.According to Tomé Pires, Demak had more inhabitants than any other port in Sunda or Java, and was the primary exporter of rice to Malacca.
 Demak's prominence grew with that of Malacca, and was also enhanced by Raden Patah's claim of direct descent from Majapahit royalty and his marriage ties with neighboring city-states.

-Cetbang cannons were improved and used in the Demak Sultanate period during the Demak invasion of Portuguese Malacca (1513).
-During this period, the iron, for manufacturing Javanese cannons was imported from Khorasan in northern Persia.
-The material was known by Javanese as wesi kurasani (Khorasan iron).

 Religion

 Before the emergence of Demak, the northern coast of Java was the seat of many Muslim communities, both foreign merchants and local Javanese.
 The Islamization process gained momentum from the decline of the Hindu-Buddhist Majapahit Empire.
 Following the fall of the Majapahit capital to a usurper from Kediri, Raden Patah declared Demak's independence from Majapahit overlordship, and almost all northern Javanese ports later followed suit.
 However, the Demak royal family regarded themselves as descendants of Majapahit.
 Demak symbols continued to use the Surya Majapahit, an eight-pointed sun, while modifying it to remove Hindu associations.
-This modified symbol can be seen as decoration inside the Grand Mosque of Demak.

-As the first Islamic polity in Java, Demak has a venerated status among Indonesian Muslims.
+This modified symbol can be seen as decoration inside the Grand Mosque of Demak.As the first Islamic polity in Java, Demak has a venerated status among Indonesian Muslims.
 It is traditionally linked with the legendary Wali Songo, the nine Muslim ulama who proselytized Islam among the then strongly Hindu-Buddhist population of Java.
 As an early Islamic polity, the Demak Great Mosque was built in Demak and still stands today, it is widely believed to be the oldest still-existing mosque in Indonesia.
 The surrounding maqam (tombs) of Wali saints and Demak sultans here continue to draw ziyarat pilgrimage among Muslims in the region.